Bringing a silicon furnace back to life

 From university to heavy industry: A slow transition

-It is nearly winter holiday, and us first year trainees is already halfway through our first trainee period in Elkem.
+It is nearly winter holiday, and us first year trainees have already reached halfway through our first trainee period in Elkem.
 My first placement has been at Elkem Technology in Kristiansand where I have had the privilege of being welcomed by many engaging colleagues, and working with a few remarkably interesting projects with plenty of guidance from enthusiastic co-workers, and a lot to learn.
 Along with that, the past four months have offered an abundance of excitement through many courses, traveling, social gatherings, and even a trip to Venice.

 Leaving Iceland with a heavy heart